Rabbitory/rabbitory_cli/README.md

 ### Tearing down Rabbitory

-If you need to teardown your Rabbitory Control Panel and all of its associated RabbitMQ instances, you can run the following command:
+If you need to teardown your Rabbitory Control Panel and all of its associated RabbitMQ instances, run the following command:

 ```
 rabbitory destroy